disha2sinha/Object-Oriented-Programming-in-Java/README.md

 **FOLDER:Inheritence:**

-**Code1: ObjectCreation.java:** Code shows that super class and sub class constructors refer to the same objects.
+**Code1: [ObjectCreation.java]:** Code shows that super class and sub class constructors refer to the same objects.

-**Code2: SingleInheritence.java:** Code to demostrate how Single Inheritence works.
+**Code2: [SingleInheritence.java]:** Code to demostrate how Single Inheritence works.

-**Code3: MultilevelInheritence.java:** Code to demonstrate how Multilevel Inheritence works.
+**Code3: [MultilevelInheritence.java]:** Code to demonstrate how Multilevel Inheritence works.

-**Code4: HierarchicalInheritance.java:** Code to demonstrate how Hierarchical Inheritance works.
+**Code4: [HierarchicalInheritance.java]:** Code to demonstrate how Hierarchical Inheritance works.

+# this KEYWORD:

+'this' works as a reference to the current object, whose method or constructor is being invoked.
+This keyword can be used to refer to any member of the current object from within an instance method or a constructor.

+**FOLDER: this keyword:**

+**Code1: [this1.java]:** this used to refer current class instance variables.